Venture through breath-taking landscapes, quaint villages and epic castles on this journey to the ‘Misty Isle’.

 Next, we venture north through the splendid scenery surrounding Loch Luibnaig and up to the wild desolation of Rannoch Moor.

-You continue through the spectacular mountain pass of Glencoe, scene of the great massacre of the Clan Macdonald in 1692.
+You continue through the spectacular mountain pass of Glencoe, scene of the great massacre of the Clan MacDonald in 1692.
 And after lunch we pass Britain’s highest mountain, Ben Nevis, and head into the Great Glen.
-Travelling west you head past the Five Sisters of Kintail.
+Travelling west on the "Road to the Isles" you head past the Five Sisters of Kintail.

 You then stop at the famous Eilean Donan Castle, one of Scotland’s most photographed castles.
 Crossing over the bridge to Skye, you follow the dramatic coastline, towards the island’s capital, Portree.
 And after all this breath-taking beauty, you’re dropped off at your accommodation in the early evening with enough time to go out and explore the town.

-North of Portree is the Trotternish ridge with spectacular cliffs and rock formations, such as the Old Man of Storr, Kilt Rock and the stunning mountain pass of the Quiraing.
-Further west the scenery changes again with the emerald green valley of Glendale, the dramatic sea-cliffs of Neist Point (the most westerly point on the island, where you might get lucky and spot some whales or sharks!), and the 13th-century home of the Clan Macleod, Dunvegan Castle.
+You can travel north to the Trotternish Ridge and beyond.
+Here you find the Old Man of Storr, Kilt Rock, and the stunning mountain pass of the Quiraing.
+Further west, you may venture to the emerald green valley of Glendale and the dramatic sea-cliffs of Neist Point where you can spot whales and dolphins.
+Or your guide may take you back in time and teach you about the legends and clan culture surrounding the 13th-century home of the Clan MacLeod, Dunvegan Castle.

 You visit Loch Ness for lunch and the chance to spot "Nessie"!
 Heading south through the Grampian mountains along Loch Laggan, famous now as "Monarch of the Glen Country" before passing Dalwhinnie and onwards past Blair Castle.

-We stop for refreshments in one of the Perthshire villages before heading past Perth, over the Forth Road Bridge, and back to Edinburgh.
+We stop for refreshments in one of the Perthshire villages before heading past Perth, over the Queensferry Crossing, and back to Edinburgh.

 You stay two nights in the picturesque harbour town of Portree on the Isle of Skye.